pudly/schmopera-hugo/content/articles/aria-guide-cortigiani-vil-razza-dannata.md

 </figure>

-1. Cadenza!
-Consult teacher for approaching low C, can be a grinder if you haven't been careful, but you don't want to start sitting down there before a high F. Be picky with chromatics, feel where they spin, sing through the glide in the last pieta.
+12. Who doesn't love a cadenza?
+First step: don't overspend on the low C. And though it's true you don't have to beat time during a cadenza, there's information in the note values.
+Eighth notes are longer than sixteenths, so keep that in mind when you come down from the high F. In the last "pietà", enjoy singing (and vibrating!) through the \[j\] glide in the first syllable Consult teacher for approaching low C, can be a grinder if you haven't been careful, but you don't want to start sitting down there before a high F. Be picky with chromatics, feel where they spin, sing through the glide in the last pieta.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629424802/media/2021/08/AriaGuide_Cortigiani_p7_annotated_cropped_bottom_gczbur.jpg){{% /md %}}